 How do you address the Global Refugee Crisis?
 For us, we start one face at a time.

 The United Nations calls the Global Refugee Crisis the “greatest humanitarian crisis of our time”.
-Over 70 million people have been forced to flee their homes due to conflict or persecution.
-That’s 1 person every two seconds.
+Over 90 million people have been forced to flee their homes due to conflict or persecution.

 The Power of Faces portrait project intentionally crops out the context of refugee camps to focus on individuals, and not merely their label as “refugees”.